mateusfg7/Noisekun/README.md

 ## Audio files

 The audio URLs is hard coded on [`sounds.tsx`](src/sounds.tsx), update file with your URLs.
-The audio files are stored on Google Cloud Storage, but you can access them at `.github/assets/sounds`.
+The audio files are stored on Noisekun CDN, but you can access them at `.github/assets/sounds`.
 The icons is on [`src/components/sound-icons/`](src/components/sound-icons/).